Why Calgary's main streets are so important

 There are a lot of people working together to build the Calgary we know and love today.
 As Calgarians, we all benefit from living in a city with thriving main streets.

-Through this initiative, we are listening and learning from residents, businesses, industry professionals and other main street visitors, to make well informed, strategic planning decisions.
+Through this initiative, we've listened and learned from residents, businesses, industry professionals and other main street visitors, to make well informed, strategic planning decisions.

 Experts from across The City are working together to consider the input provided by Calgarians.
 There are numerous elements that are important to the success our main streets; public input, industry feedback and research have been analysed to identify opportunities for improvement or alignment with existing programs and services.